gonzedge/rambling-trie/README.md

 trie
 ```

 If you want to use a custom file format, you will need to provide a custom file reader that defines the `each_word` method that yields each word contained in the file.
-Look at the `Rambling::Trie::Readers::PlainText` class for an example.
+Look at the `Rambling::Trie::Readers::PlainText` class for an example, and at the [Configuration section][configuration] to see how to add a custom file reader.

 To add new words to the trie, use `add` or `<<`: